Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 To apply the changes, go to System > Data Transfer > Import, upload your file, validate it, and run the import.

-Magento 2 Mass product update settings page
+Magento 2 mass product update export settings page

 A standard CSV file includes columns like SKU, name, price, quantity, visibility, and status.
 You can also update category paths, attribute sets, and custom attributes.
 Make sure the column headers remain unchanged and all required fields are filled in.
 Otherwise, the import may fail.